enidh/robot-onboarding/README.md

 * happy coding!
 * vscode does not autosave so be sure to save your changes on each file.

-## Committing and pushing a project
+## Committing and pushing changes to a project
 * go to the `Source Control` view (third button on the vertcal bar on the left)
 * **review** your changes (really, review them, see the section on Commit